MattMckenzy/Homehook/README.md

 Logging:LogLevel:Microsoft | Warning | Default .NET Microsoft logging level.
 Logging:LogLevel:Microsoft.Hosting.Lifetime | Information |  Default .NET Microsoft Hosting logging level.
 AllowedHosts | * | Allowed Hosts.
-Services:WonkCast:ServiceUri | | WonkCast's service uri.
+Services:HomeHook:ServiceUri | | HomeHook's service uri.
-Services:WonkCast:AccessToken | | Authentication token used for the SignalR connection between WonkCast's API and app, necessary for use of HomehookApp.
+Services:HomeHook:AccessToken | | Authentication token used for the SignalR connection between HomeHook's API and app, necessary for use of HomehookApp.
 Can be anything you generate and use on both sides.

 # Docker

-If you wish to install WonkCast and WonkCast App via docker, here are a couple of considerations:
+If you wish to install HomeHook and HomeHook App via docker, here are a couple of considerations:
 * Use "Host" network mode: unfortunately, Google Cast devices need a whole range of ports that are hard to track down.
 This includes some used for UDP multicast.
 Using "Host" network mode should alleviate any connection problems.
-If WonkCast still can't see your devices, either click the refresh button a few times in WonkCast App or give it some time.
-WonkCast searches for new devices every 10 minutes and cound find them at one point.
+If HomeHook still can't see your devices, either click the refresh button a few times in HomeHook App or give it some time.
+HomeHook searches for new devices every 10 minutes and cound find them at one point.
-* If you wish to use WonkCast App, make sure you fill in the WonkCast Service URI configuration variable and assign the same randomly generated token to both WonkCast and WonkCast App.
+* If you wish to use HomeHook App, make sure you fill in the HomeHook Service URI configuration variable and assign the same randomly generated token to both HomeHook and HomeHook App.
 [This website is always useful for such things.](https://www.guidgenerator.com/)
-* If you want to host WonkCast/WonkCast App on a server behind a reverse proxy, make sure you configure it like I have below:
+* If you want to host HomeHook/HomeHook App on a server behind a reverse proxy, make sure you configure it like I have below:
   * Open up your firewall for a loopback on the docker interface for the appropriate ports.
   * Also make sure your firewall permits communication on the Bonjour protocol (UDP ports 1900 and 5353 for device discovery)
   * Make sure to replace your upstream_app to an appropriate IP.
 In my case, it's my Docker network bridge gateway.